Disaster undoes hard-won progress for Indonesian port city

-BANGKOK — Palu, the Indonesian city devastated by an earthquake, tsunamis and mudslides, has sought to build itself up as a major trading hub.
-But the city’s concrete and traditional-style buildings and other infrastructure were no match for the triple whammy that has left more than 1,200 people dead.
+BANGKOK — Palu, the Indonesian city devastated by an earthquake, tsunamis and mudslides, has strived to transform itself into a major trading hub, but the city’s buildings and other infrastructure were no match for the triple whammy that has left more than 1,200 people dead.

-A national blueprint calls for developing Palu as part of the “Sulawesi Economic Corridors” — a plan to attract investment and build up trade and commerce in a region that has remained relatively isolated since the times of the ancient spice trade.
+A national blueprint calls for developing Palu as part of the “Sulawesi Economic Corridors” — a plan to attract investment and build up trade and commerce in a region that has remained somewhat isolated since the days of the ancient spice trade.

 Given how seismically active the area is — the Palu-Koro fault runs right through the city — it’s been a race against the odds.
 Historical records show the area has been hit by tsunamis — triggered by powerfully destructive earthquakes — at least seven times in the past two centuries.

+It’s an issue for all of Indonesia, an archipelago that sits square on the Pacific Ring of Fire.

+Teddy Boen, an expert on earthquake-resistant engineering who has consulted with foreign governments and international organizations, has been researching the problem for a half-century.

+“From 50 years ago until today, there is similar damage.
+Somebody is not doing their job,” he said in a phone interview.
 “The codes are complete.
 The manuals are complete.
-The political will is not there,” said Teddy Boen, an expert on earthquake-resistant engineering who has published numerous how-to construction manuals.
+The political will is not there.”

+The collapse of a mezzanine floor inside the Jakarta Stock Exchange in January that injured dozens of people underscores the extent of the problem, even in Indonesia’s capital.

 After a tsunami in 2004 killed 230,000 people in Indonesia and elsewhere across Asia, it became apparent that in many communities, sturdy mosques and other strong buildings dating back to colonial times were the only structures still standing while newer structures often crumbled.